 - The pressure from forced, unnatural vomiting, can also severely strain your throat and esophagus.

-- The vomiting will also deplete your body's needed electrolytes.
+- The vomiting will also deplete the electrolytes your body requires.

 - For a few people, vomiting can become a "crutch".
 For example, every time a high calorie food or drink is consumed, it is later vomited to supposedly reduce calories.

 So, just how much should you reduce your caffeine intake so that you do not suffer from withdrawal symptoms?
 Experts say that a safe reduction of caffeine consumption from your present amount is 25 percent each week, until you are within the healthy range of 300 to 500 mg daily.
-If you want to completely get away from caffeine, you should follow this same rate of cutting back until you reach that goal.
+If you want to completely eliminate caffeine from your diet, you should follow this same rate of cutting back until you reach that goal.